There’s a lot to unpack on this album.

 GET IT: www.johnnybarnes.com

 After resurfacing and writing a few books Johnny Barnes comes back again this time with an CD of 13 Willie Dixon songs.
 This is fine pack of rock blues right in line with old Boston albums by The Colwell Winfield Blues Band and James Montgomery.

 If you like this style of blues, and I do, then this is all kick ass ear candy.
 I listened to this for days.
-I just couldn't get it out of the CD player.
+I just couldn't get enouogh of it.

 BAND:The Nervous Eaters

 When the Nervous Eaters played Dodge Street in 2003 Steve Cataldo took the chance to apologize to everyone there and not there for their first LP.
 Now, here it is; re-released on Wounded Bird Records.